eBay Selling Fees UK 2026: The Complete Guide for Sellers

 - Private sellers go over 300 listings/month: £0.35 per extra listing.

-- Business sellers have no Shop subscription: the free allowance is usually 1,000 fixed-price listings/month in most categories.
-After that, £0.30 per listing.
+- Business sellers have no Shop subscription: there is no free allowance; each fixed-price or auction-style listing is £0.30 in most categories.

 Listing 400+ items a month as a private seller?
 An eBay Shop subscription unlocks a bigger allowance.
 It's often cheaper than paying £0.35 on hundreds of extra listings.
 Use the Shop Tier Calculator to find your break-even.